Lukeknight00/LukeKnightSite/src/pages/index.md

 heading: "things "
 subheading: a website about the {{link}}
 mainpitch:
-  title: -
+  title: na
-  description: -
+  description: na
-description: -
+description: na
 ---